Release 4.2 for Oracle Database 12c

 This attribute controls the compatibility mode of the Application Express runtime engine.
 Certain runtime behaviors are changed from release to release.
 Use this attribute to obtain specific application behavior.

 In Application Express release 4.1, Automatic DML forms raise an error when rendering the page if the column name of the source of an item is invalid.
 Prior to Application Express release 4.1, an invalid column name of the source of an item would not raise an error when rendering the page but it would also not set session state of the item.
 To realize the new behavior in an application, set the compatibility mode of the application to 4.1.
-If you desire the behavior as it was in Application Express release 4.0 or earlier releases, set the compatibility mode of the application to Pre 4.1.
+If you desire the behavior as it was in Application Express release 4.0 or earlier releases, set the compatibility mode of the application to a release earlier than the 4.1 release.

 Also, in Application Express release 4.1, there are two new application Security Attributes to control Browser Security: Cache and Embed in Frames.
 Enabling the Cache attribute enables the browser to save the contents of your application's pages in its cache, both in memory and on disk.
 The Embed in Frames attribute controls if the browser displays your application's pages within a frame.
 Applications running in compatibility mode Pre 4.1 function as if the Cache is enabled and as if Embed in Frames is set to allowed.
 Applications running in compatibility mode 4.1 respect the specific Browser Security attributes.